uniba-mi/rdftex/README.md

     - `https://example.org/scikg/terms/software_description`
     - `https://example.org/scikg/terms/software_url`

-The file [minskg.ttl](./src/minskg.ttl) contains the MinSKG serialized in the Turtle format.
+The file [minskg.ttl](./src/minskg.ttl) contains the MinSKG, as employed for the preparation of the research paper, serialized in the Turtle format.

 ## Usage